 Who We Are

 We One Action Network (WOAN) is a registered 501 c3 nonprofit organization based in Stanley, North Carolina (USA).
-We are committed to creating opportunities for bright minds and creative souls in Kenya, where a vast majority of youth lack the basic opportunity to strengthen their ability.
+We are committed to creating opportunities for bright minds and creative souls in Kenya, where most youths lack the opportunity to strengthen their abilities.
+We strive to exceed the highest standards of transparency while building and maintaining strong relationships.

-WOAN-supported initiatives and projects are designed to encourage the highest standards of creativity and long-term self-reliance.
-Since our inception in 2018, we have positioned ourselves as part of the solution by listening and engaging with local leaders that understand what those gaps are and why.
+Our work results in finding common ground to support initiatives that promote livelihoods outside the classroom.
+WOAN-supported initiatives are designed to encourage the highest standards of creativity and long-term self-reliance.
+Since our inception in 2018, we have positioned ourselves as part of the solution by engaging with local leaders who understand and successfully fill gaps and reduce barriers.

 Our Focus

-We One Action Network (WOAN) is committed to partnering with registered NGOs and Community Based Organizations.
-Our primary focus is educational learning (i.e., life skills, classroom) and other essentials including mentorship programs, youth development, food & nutrition, school supplies & uniforms, and sanitary pads to keep young girls in school.
+We One Action Network (WOAN) is committed to partnering with registered NGOs and community-based organizations.
+Our primary focus is educational learning (i.e., life skills, classroom) and other essentials, including mentorship programs, youth development, food and nutrition, school supplies and uniforms, and sanitary pads to keep young girls in school.

-Our focus places a specific emphasis on vulnerable youth to help progress their lives from point-A to point-B. We also take the approach of listening “first” and then asking appropriate questions for better understanding.
-This approach has helped WOAN effectively collaborate with many civic organizations and community leaders in both the United States and in Kenya.
+Our focus is on helping vulnerable youth progress their lives from point A to point B. We also listen “first” and then ask appropriate questions to better understand.
+This approach has helped WOAN effectively collaborate with many civic organizations and community leaders in the United States and Kenya.
 The result of our work is always to find various forms of sustainable solutions to help generate and maintain self-reliance.

 What We Stand For

-We One Action Network (WOAN) does not discriminate based on race, color, religion (creed), gender expression, age, national origin (ancestry), disability, tribe, marital status, or sexual orientation, in any of our activities or operations.
-These include, but are not limited to the hiring of staff or volunteers and the selection of projects, programs, schools, or provision of services.
+We One Action Network (WOAN) does not discriminate based on race, color, religion, age, national origin (ancestry), disability, tribe, marital status, or sexual orientation in our activities or operations.
+These include, but are not limited to, the hiring of staff or volunteers and the selection of projects, programs, schools, or services.

 WOAN is an equal opportunity provider and we take measures to ensure no discrimination.
 We have a zero-tolerance policy against any form or kind of harassment.
-All or any incident will be reported to the local magistrate office at the county or state level in Kenya, the United States of America, or beyond.
-We are committed to providing a diverse, inclusive, and welcoming environment for all members of our team, peer organizations, schools, and our volunteers.
+All incidents will be reported to the local magistrate office at the county or state level in Kenya, the United States, or beyond.
+We are committed to providing a safe and welcoming environment for all team members, peer organizations, schools, and volunteers.

 Mission